kyma-project/btp-manager/docs/contributor/02-10-operations.md

-# BTP Manager operations
+# BTP Manager Operations

 ## Overview

 BTP Manager performs the following operations:

-- provisioning of SAP BTP Service Operator
+- provisioning of the SAP BTP service operator
-- update of SAP BTP Service Operator
+- update of the SAP BTP service operator
-- deprovisioning of SAP BTP Service Operator and its resources, ServiceInstances, and ServiceBindings
+- deprovisioning of the SAP BTP service operator and its resources, ServiceInstances, and ServiceBindings

 ## Provisioning

 ### Prerequisites

-The prerequisites for SAP BTP Service Operator provisioning are:
+The prerequisites for the SAP BTP service operator provisioning are:

 - Namespace `kyma-system`
 - PriorityClass `kyma-system`
-- Secret `sap-btp-manager` with data for SAP BTP Service Operator
+- Secret `sap-btp-manager` with data for the SAP BTP service operator

 The Namespace and PriorityClass resources are created during Kyma installation.
 The Secret is injected into the cluster by Kyma Environment Broker (KEB).
-If you want to provision SAP BTP Service Operator on a cluster without Kyma, you must create the prerequisites yourself.
+If you want to provision the SAP BTP service operator on a cluster without Kyma, you must create the prerequisites yourself.

 ### Process